cisco-en-programmability/catalyst-center-ansible-iac/README.md

 pip install -r requirements.txt
 ```
 ## Install the collection (Galaxy link):
-For installing or upgrading the cisco.dnac ansible collection follow steps:
-    Install Collection from Ansible Galaxy
-    These instructions are for regular users to install via Ansible Galaxy.
+For installing or upgrading the cisco.dnac Ansible collection, follow these steps: Install Collection from Ansible Galaxy These instructions are for regular users to install via Ansible Galaxy.
 The instructions also include installation of all Python requirements for a given version.
-    The cisco.dnac collection is available on the Ansible Galaxy server and can be automatically installed on your system using following command
+The cisco.dnac collection is available on the Ansible Galaxy server and can be automatically installed on your system using the following command:

 ### Latest version
 Clone the dnacenter-ansible repository.
 ```bash
 ansible-galaxy collection install cisco.dnac --force
 ```
-### Sppecific version
+### Specific version
 ```bash
 ansible-galaxy collection install cisco.dnac:==6.29.0 --force
 ```